 To help Google show sitelinks for your pages, add a table of contents on top of the page and name sections using the <id> attribute or the <a name=””> attribute.

-For example, look at the best practices’ checklist table on top of this post and notice that each practice is a link which points to a section of this document.
+For example, look at the best practices checklist table on top of this post and notice that each practice is a link that points to a section of this document.
 This structure helps search engines pick up the titles of individual sections and show them as sitelinks whenever applicable.

 11. Secure your website’s connection with HTTPS

 This is a must not only for SEO purposes but for winning users’ trust.
 An HTTPS indicates that the communication between the website and the server is secure and any user data entered is encrypted.